vcmi-mods/vcmi-MMAI-mod/README.md

 Release `vcmi-1.8-latest` will appear shortly.
 The previous release with the same name is renamed to `vcmi-1.8-TIMESTAMP` where TIESTAMP is the current time in `YYYYMMDD` format

+#### Example 3: Mod release with bugfixes or new features

+1. Make necessary changes/fixes
+1. Update `version` and `changelog` in `mmai/mod.json`
+1. Run the [workflow](https://github.com/vcmi-mods/mmai/actions/workflows/create-release.yml) for branch = `vcmi-x.y` where `x` and `y` are VCMI major/minor versions, e.g. `vcmi-1.8`.

+Release `vcmi-x.y-latest` will appear shortly.
+The previous release with the same name is renamed to `vcmi-1.8-TIMESTAMP` where TIESTAMP is the current time in `YYYYMMDD` format.